xmenbteam/fe-nc-jukebox/README.md

 - Once this button is clicked the component should render a message informing the user of how many pizzas have been ordered.
 - Once the order is confirmed the button should be removed from the page.
 You will need to do some research into [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) for this part.
 Think carefully about how your component will keep track of whether or not the button has been clicked yet.

-**Extra** Once an order is confirmed the user should no longer be able to change their order.
+**Additional**: Once an order is confirmed the user should no longer be able to change their order.
 Disable the order buttons so that once the order is confirmed they can no longer change their order.